afbernardino/cheatsheets/_posts/docker/2018-02-10-Spinning-up-a-container-with-Docker-Compose.md

 {% endhighlight %}

-Note that this will automatically build the image (if it does not already exist), unless we explicitly state that we do not want it with `--no-build` flag.
+Note that this will automatically build the image (if it does not already exist), unless you explicitly state that you do not want it with `--no-build` flag.

-This will also create a network for the services to connect to, but we won't care about this for now, since we only have one instance running in this example.
+This will also create a network for the services to connect to, but you don't need to worry about this for now, since you only have one instance running in this example.

 You can also build the image with `docker-compose build`.